kiarashsa84/slideColor/README.md

-# PythonProject
+# slideColor
-a repository that made of different funny project of Python
+this is project that contain gui and made of QSlide and it is a good exercise to learn Qt in this project if you change the value of slide you can see a lot of color that changing :)